TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 categories: travel
 biofooter: true
 excerpt: "My approach to travel thus far has been quite simple.
 Arrive, find things thing to do.
 Repeat.
 Flawless and well designed as this process may seem, it can - on occassion - lead to missing things or nearly having to sleep on a beach in the rain.
 This summers trip to Europe will have a little bit more of a plan.
 As the more astute among you may have realised, this post is that plan."
+description: "The plan for the 2015 Europe trip, Amsterdam, Prague, Budapest, Riga, Talin and more"
 ---

 My approach to travel thus far has been quite simple.
 Arrive, find things thing to do.
 Repeat.
 Flawless and well designed as this process may seem, it can - on occassion - lead to missing things or [nearly having to sleep on a beach in the rain](/travel/aonang-a-shambles-even-by-my-standards/).
 This summers trip to Europe will have a little bit more of a plan.
 As the more astute among you may have realised, this post is that plan.